 We have been inspired to write an article on essential oils for cats by Lisa Powers, who is the organiser of a course in her Facebook group.
-In this article we will be talking about essential oils by Doterra, although we are doing our research on the best essential oils for cats and diffusers, and the blog post will be published soon.
+In this article, we will specifically focus on Doterra essential oils, although we are doing our research on the best essential oils for cats and diffusers, and the blog post will be published soon.
 So stay tuned!

 Cats and doTERRA essential oils

-Pets metabolise essential oils differently than humans, so if you decide to use this gift of nature in your apartment, for yourself, your family, or for your furry friend, you should be sure that the essential oils are of the best quality.
-It means the essential oils cannot be synthetic, diluted with chemicals, and not tested at all.
+Pets metabolize essential oils differently from humans.
+If you choose to use these natural gifts in your apartment, whether for yourself, your family, or your furry friend, it is crucial to ensure that the essential oils are of the highest quality.
+This entails avoiding synthetic oils, oils diluted with chemicals, and oils that have not undergone testing.

 If you wish to know more on how to check whether a product you are going to buy is a 100% pure essential oil, and is really the best quality, we recommend watching a Free Aromatherapy Using Essential Oils Introductory Course by Mark Perren-Jones on Udemy.
 From the course you will also find out about blending basics, notes on blending, blending tips, and more.

-doTERRA was launched 10 years ago, and today it is the world’s leading essential oil company, and they are known for their passion for a higher standard.
-As the company says on their official website their mission is to share therapeutic-grade essential oils with the world.
+doTERRA was launched 10 years ago, and today it is the world’s leading essential oil company, and they are known for doTERRA, the world’s leading essential oil company, was launched a decade ago, known for their unwavering commitment to excellence.
+The company’s official website states their mission is to spread therapeutic-grade essential oils globally.

 Frankincense oil for cats by doTERRA

-Frankincense oil has been used widely on animals, has a wide margin of safety, and can even be applied on newborn kittens.
-It can be used for small and big cats, and can be applied topically, aromatically, or internally.
-The oil plays the role of an enhancer, and can be combined with other essential oils such as Myrrh or Lavender.
+Frankincense oil has been extensively used on animals and is known for its wide margin of safety, making it suitable even for newborn kittens.
+It can be applied topically, aromatically, or internally for both small and large cats.
+This oil acts as an enhancer and can be combined with other essential oils like Myrrh or Lavender to amplify its effects.

 Frankincense oil is helpful: